k21971/EvilHack/doc/evilhack-changelog.md

   to their base material
 - Fix: prevent races that gain flying intrinsic from losing it when they polymorph and stay in their original form
+- Don't allow Dichotomy to freeze/burn objects in inventory if it doesn't invoke that type of attack